2024 Scottish Collie Puppies

 and

-Watson and Kiltie are a dynamic pair of Collies that complement each other in both temperament and conformation.
-They are both dual registered with the Scottish Collie Preservation Society and the Old Time Scotch Collie Association.
-Additionally, Kiltie is registered with the American Stock Dog Registry.
+Watson and Bitsey are a dynamic pair of Collies that complement each other in both temperament and conformation.
+They are both registered with the Scottish Collie Preservation Society and Watson is also registered with OTSC.
 Both dogs have been health tested for a variety of Collie genetic diseases, as well as hip and elbow tested.
 You can find their test results below.

-Watson and Kiltie each have excellent temperaments in a wide variety of environments and have accomplished impressive skills in the area of scent work.
+Watson and Bitsey each have excellent temperaments in a wide variety of environments and have accomplished impressive skills in the area of scent work.

 Watson’s temperament can best be described as a desire to please.
 From the time I began working with him on scent detection for low glucose levels at 6 weeks old he has displayed a strong desire to work together and accomplish a task.
 He was accomplishing static alerts by 8 weeks old.
 He loves problem solving and is eager to gain our attention and approval.
 He is goofy and loves to play games.
 Watson is very athletic and has a body built for speed and work.
 He enjoys exploring and has a great off-switch when the activities are over.
 Cuddling is one of his favorite pastimes.
 He is very gentle with children and small animals.
 When a visitor (animal or human) arrives he will announce their presence with a bark and then wiggle and beg for attention.
 We love his playful personality and he is a favorite with guests.